21 Top Things to Do in Tbilisi, Georgia’s Amazing Capital

 Dating back to the 4th Century, Narikala Fortress sits on the other side of the cable car entrance to Mother Georgia, but you can easily loop back around to see it on your way down the hill.

-It’s free to enter and taking the time to visit here is undoubtedly one of the best things to do in Tbilisi.
+With a 1.5 trail to wander around too, this fortress ss free to enter and taking the time to visit here is undoubtedly one of the best things to do in Tbilisi.

-#12 Stroll the Botanic Gardens
+#12 Stroll the National Botanical Gardens of Georgia

 Located on the other side of the cable car, looking out over this expansive green space is quite amazing, as it feels like staring at a national park, located just metres from the capital!